rsmp-nordic/rsmp_sxl_vms/use-cases.md

 - Icon
 - Optional text

+### Animal crossings
+Warns when animals are crossing the road.
+Usually just a warning icon, without any blinking lamps.
+- Icon

+### Dynamic speed bumps
+Bumps that are activated if speed is too high.
+Includes the bump in the road, but also a VMS.
+- Icon

+### Ghost driver warning
+Warn drivers if they are avbout to drive the wrong way on the highway.
+No variable content, except
+- Warning lamps
+- Lane-lights

 ## Urban
 ### Parking space sign
 Shows free spaces left at different parking spots.
 Text is monochrome, but can sometimes change color depending on whether there are free spots, or not: